confluentinc/ksql/docs/operate-and-deploy/installation/server-config/avro-schema.md

 The following functionality is not supported:

 -   Message *keys* in Avro, Protobuf, or JSON formats are not supported.
-Message keys in ksqlDB are always interpreted as KAFKA format, which means ksqlDB ignores schemas that have been registered for message keys.
+Message keys in ksqlDB are always interpreted as `KAFKA` format, which means ksqlDB ignores schemas that have been registered for message keys.

-While ksqlDB does not support loading the message key's schema from the {{ site.sr }}, you can provide the key column definition within the `CREATE TABLE` or `CREATE STREAM` statement.
-Where a `CREATE TABLE` or `CREATE STREAM` statement does not provide an explicit key columns an implicit `ROWKEY STRING` column will be added.
+Although ksqlDB doesn't support loading the message key's schema from {{ site.sr }}, you can provide the key column definition within the `CREATE TABLE` or `CREATE STREAM` statement.
+Where a `CREATE TABLE` or `CREATE STREAM` statement doesn't provide an explicit key column, ksqlDB adds an implicit `ROWKEY STRING` column.

 Configure ksqlDB for Avro, Protobuf, and JSON
 =============================================